jallred33/DH780/scheduleFa25.md

 * Review of course themes and assignment structure
 * self-introductions via [Padlet](https://padlet.com/huntercollege68/dh-780-introduction-games-people-play-dzipvfzc3q4cyf7t): ungraded/optional, but a fun way to get to know each other.

 ## 9/15 What is Play?
-A brief intro to “play theory”
+A brief intro to “philosophies of play”
 ### readings/in class
 * Johan Huizinga, from *Homo Ludens* (1938)
 * Roger Caillois, from *Man, Play, and Games* (1958)
 * Suits, from *The Grasshopper* (1978): chs.
 1-3 only.
-* Lewis Carroll, *Alice in Wonderland* (get as far as you can, but lower priority than the above: feel free to grab a free open-source edition like [Project Gutenberg's](https://www.gutenberg.org/files/11/11-h/11-h.htm) for convenience.
+* Lewis Carroll, *Alice in Wonderland* (get as far as you can, but lower priority than the above: feel free to grab a free edition like [the 1898 public-domain edition with the legendary engravings by John Tenniel](https://archive.org/details/carroll-1898-alice-in-wonderland/Carroll_1898_Alice_in_Wonderland/page/4/mode/2up) for convenience.

 ### work due